Paladise/Map-Sys-Lab-Project/README.md

 ## Features In Progress

+Fix bugs :D

 **Processing**
 * Update symbol detection
     * Add functionality to send image(s) of key and detect symbols with it
-    * Add automatic stairway detection (ones represented by striped lines)
-* Detect doorways on maps where they are not clear
-* Improve accuracy
-    * Text-wrapping
-    * 1-char room names

 **Navigation**
 * Multi-floor pathfinding
     * Sync up floors to match based on stairs
 * Replace hard-coded values
-* Find multiple possible paths

 **UI**
 * Render staircases & elevators
 * Add indoor-lighting
 * Enhance CSS & design

+## Future Ideas
+* Add automatic stairway detection (ones represented by striped lines)
+* Detect room names that are text-wrapped
+* Detect room names that are vertically-oriented
+* Improve general accuracy
+* Find multiple possible paths
+* Add option to only search for paths that use elevators (for accessibility needs)